azxyxza/Shopping_Spending_tracker/README.md

 ## User Stories
 ### For the Home page:
-- As a user, I want to be able to view the total items I have at home page
 - As a user, I want to be able to add an item to my home page
-- As a user, I want to be able to add an item as my favorite at home
+- As a user, I want to be able to mark an item as my favorite at home
 - As a user, I want to be able to delete an item from the Home
+- As a user, I want to be able to view the total items I have at home page
 - As a user, I want to be able to view what items and the amount I have in certain categories
+- As a user, I want to be able to store the bought items to home

 ### For the shopping list:
 - As a user, I want to be able to set the budget for this shopping
-- As a user, I want to be able to view the number of items needed to buy in the list
+- As a user, I want to be able to add an item (that I don't have at home) to my shopping list
-- As a user, I want to be able to add an item to my shopping list
+- As a user, I want to be able to add certain item (that I already have at home) to my shopping list
 - As a user, I want to be able to delete an item from my shopping list
+- As a user, I want to be able to view what I needed to buy and have already bought
 - As a user, I want to be able to mark an item as already added to the cart (bought)

 ### For the Spending & Transaction:
 - As a user, I want to be able to view the list of transactions and the total number of transactions
-- As a user, I want to be able to view my income, total expenses, and balance on spending page
+- As a user, I want to be able to view my income and record new income.
-- As a user, I want to be able to add new income to spending page
+- As a user, I want to be able to view total expenses and balance on spending page
 - As a user, I want to be able to enter the price of bought item in order
 - As a user, I want to be able to enter the price for specific bought item